cemalokten/fac-application-website/README.md

 - CSS animations
 - CSS transitions
 - Viewport width and viewport height
+- Clone, push and fetch from GitHub
+- How to test a website
+- Deploy a website on GitHub
 - I also learnt that I really love coding ❤

 ## ⏳ Things I would change